Fbeen/UniqueSlugBundle/readme.md

 ## Using the Slugs in your routes

 From now on if you persist your entity the slug will be automatically generated.
-To use the slugs into the routes you could simply use the crud property into the route e.g.
+To use the slugs into the routes you could simply use the $slug property into the route e.g.
 `@Route("news/{slug}", name="newsitem_show")`

 ## Advanced Slugs

 The slug annotation has some more futures:

-1) To generate slugs from more than one entity just write an array of properties:
+1) To generate slugs from more than one property just write an array of properties:
 `@Slug({"created", "title"})`

 2) To add your own format for **date**, **time** and **datetime** fields use the format parameter: `@Slug({"created", "title"}, format="Y-m-d")`.